vidaud/seta/seta-doc/docs/user-guide/setup.md

  ![Screenshot](../img/main_screen.jpg){ width="600" }

-The features of this web interface are:
+In the web interface it is possible to find:

 - Search tool: An online search engine tool designed to search for metadata on the SeTA database based on the user's search query.
 It sorts the results, and makes an ordered list of these results according to the search algorithms.